roxi-t/Engilsh-website/README.md

 ## Screenshots

-The demo video of the project is placed in this repository and you can click on the ```shell View raw``` button and download the video.
+The demo video of the project is placed in this repository and you can click on the ``` View raw``` button and download the video.

 ## Contributing